On the Run... from the Met Gala? This Is Probably Why Beyoncé Ditched the Met Red Carpet

 RELATED PHOTOS: The Met Gala Gowns We’ll Never Stop Talking About

-To the dismay of many, Beyoncé skipped last year’s Met Ball, as she was almost 8 months pregnant with twins.
-She gave birth to Sir and Rumi Carter, six weeks after the Met on June 13.
+To the dismay of many, Beyoncé skipped last year’s Met Ball, as she was almost eight months pregnant with twins.
+She gave birth to son Sir and daughter Rumi six weeks after the Met on June 13.

 In 2016, for the “Manus x Machina: Fashion and Technology” theme, Bey introduced us all to slaytex.

 The pop icon stepped out in a heavily embellished, second-skin nude Givenchy gown teamed with mega Lorraine Schwartz jewels.
-One thing missing from her arm: husband Jay Z.
+One thing missing from her arm: husband JAY-Z.

 Bey told reporters on the red carpet that her latex look was “actually a lot easier than last year.”
 (2015 required a lot of strategically placed fashion tape to avoid flashing her nether regions to the camera.)